Communication situations are any kind of situation in which communication takes place.

 Integrative negotiations involve discussions between two parties about several issues.
 If the parties involved are interested in winning different arguments about different issues, a compromise that brings both parties what they want is possible, even likely.

-A financial expert who’s just been given a job offer for a financial planning position negotiating with the HR manager of a bank, about her salary, benefits, and start date.
+Example: A financial expert, who’s just been given a job offer for a financial planning position, negotiating with the HR manager of a bank about her salary, benefits, and start date.
 The negotiations conclude with the financial expert getting more benefits than originally offered, to compensate for a slightly lower salary than she originally asked for, and with both parties easily agreeing on the start date.

 Tips for better integrative negotiations

-• Think about the long-term — Maybe the agreement is not ideal for you now, but it would be beneficial to establish a relationship with the other party for the long-term benefit of the company.
+• Think about the long-term.
+Maybe the agreement is not ideal for you now, but it would be beneficial to establish a relationship with the other party for the long-term benefit of the company.
 In this case, be future-oriented.
-For example, a marketing agency you want to hire is one of the best in the field, but they’re on the expensive side.
-So you settle an agreement now knowing you’ll reap the financial benefits of their work in the long run, which will pay off manifold.

 Team negotiations